 What to serve with Vegan Roast

-Slice up that tender roast and serve it with Crispy Roasted Potatoes, Melting Cinnamon Roasted Sweet Potatoes, Red Wine Vegan Gravy or the gravy from my vegan meatloaf recipe, crispy Vegan Yorkshire Puddings, Vegan Green Bean Casserole, mashed potatoes, stuffing, Cranberry Pecan Brussels Sprout Salad and roasted or steamed vegetables and you will have a feast fit for a King.
+Slice up that tender roast and serve it with Crispy Roasted Potatoes, Melting Cinnamon Roasted Sweet Potatoes, Red Wine Vegan Gravy or the gravy from my vegan meatloaf recipe, crispy Vegan Yorkshire Puddings, Vegan Green Bean Casserole, mashed potatoes, stuffing, Cranberry Pecan Brussels Sprout Salad and roasted or steamed vegetables and definitely a few tablespoons of Instant Pot Cranberry Sauce.
+Talk about a feast fit for a King!

 Or if you don’t want a full on roast dinner, slice it up and serve with fries, roasted vegetables, vegan scrambled eggs, mashed potatoes and gravy, a fresh salad or pile it into warm bread rolls slathered with chutney or vegan mayonnaise.